radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 #### Managing RadiantOne Instances

 Instances of RadiantOne can be managed from the Main Control Panel or the Instance Manager command line utility.
 Both options are described in this section.
-For information on installing RadiantOne instance subclusters, refer to the Installation Guide.
+For information on installing RadiantOne instance subclusters, refer to the [RadiantOne Installation Guide](/documentation/installation-guide/01-introduction).

 ##### RadiantOne Main Control Panel

-The Main Control Panel  Clusters tab allows you to view subclusters.
+The Main Control Panel > Clusters tab allows you to view subclusters.

 Once a new instance subcluster is defined, you can click on the Open link to launch the Control Panel for that instance.
 Since instances do not benefit from shared configuration with the main cluster, they must each be managed individually.
 Launch the Control Panel associated with the instance to configure the subcluster.